COVID-19 isolation, quarantine or lockdown: what they mean for your family

 - Celebrate birthdays and achievements by sending e-cards or video messages.
 Or get some postcards, writing paper and stamps, so your child can stay connected the old-fashioned way.

-Family conflict management during lockdown
+Family conflict management during isolation, quarantine or lockdown

 Fights among younger siblings and fights among teenage siblings are common at the best of times.
 During a stressful experience like lockdown, it’s pretty natural for families to experience more conflict.